Bounds on Scalar Masses in Theories of Moduli Stabilization: Heavy Scalars, Light Gauginos, LHC, and Rare Decays

 All superpartner masses in gravity mediated supersymmetry breaking are proportional to $m_{3/2}$. \ Scalar masses generically will have values about equal to $m_{3/2}$, but gaugino \ masses are often suppressed, usually because the main source of supersymmetry breaking does not couple at tree level with the gaugino \ masses, and they are zero in the supersymmetry limit. \ Several phenomenological consequences follow from these properties of generic string theory vacua. \

-At LHC the scalar superpartners should not be observed directly. \ The gauginos, \ in particular the gluino, the lightest two neutralinos (including the LSP), and the lighter chargino will be observed.
-The gaugino spectrum is typically compressed, e.g. in pure anomaly mediation with light scalars the ratio of gluinos to winos is 9, while in the $G_{2}$ case with heavy scalars it is about half that.
-Because the squark masses at the weak scale are given by running from the gravitino mass scale there are effects on gluino branching ratios even though the scalars cannot be directly observed, with a large BR of a gluino into top quarks (so gluino pairs often have 4 tops per event), and in general considerably larger BRs to channels with final b quarks, leading to rich LHC physics \cite{4tops}.
+At LHC the scalar superpartners should not be observed directly. \ The gauginos, \ in particular the gluino, the lightest two neutralinos (including the LSP), and the lighter chargino can be observed.
+Because the squark masses at the weak scale are given by running from the gravitino mass scale there are effects on gluino branching ratios even though the scalars cannot be directly observed, with a large BR of a gluino into top quarks (so gluino pairs often have 4 tops per event), and in general considerably larger BRs to channels with final b quarks, leading to rich LHC physics \cite{Acharya:2009gb,FKRN,Giudice:2010wb}.
 Any effect on decays or moments of quarks and leptons that can only occur from loops should not differ from its Standard Model value significantly; in particular $g_{\mu}-2$, $B_{s}\rightarrow\mu^{+}\mu^{-}$, a charge asymmetry from $B_s$-mixing like-sign dimuons, and other effects should all take on their SM values.
-Models can of course be constructed with scalars $\sim 1$ TeV, and we are not aware of any study of how non-generic or unlikely such models are to arise in string theory.
+Finally, heavy stops, of order 30 TeV, raise the Higgs above the tree-level MSSM bound, consistent with a 125 GeV Higgs boson.